If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 Adjustable Rate Terms

 This mortgage lender is a good fit for: Any borrower looking for a mortgage with no lender fee.
 The Axos Bank Mortgage lender fee is waived for Axos Bank checking account customers, and it's easy to become a customer.
-Axos is also a great lender to consider if you need a super jumbo mortgage.
+Axos Bank is also a great lender to consider if you need a super jumbo mortgage.

 The rewards checking account connection is a big differentiator between Axos Bank Mortgage and its competition.
-Axos offers its mortgage borrowers an annualized 3% cash back credit on mortgage payments (principal and interest), up to $100 monthly.
+Axos Bank offers its mortgage borrowers an annualized 3% cash back credit on mortgage payments (principal and interest), up to $100 monthly.
 To qualify, you must maintain a minimum average daily balance in your Total Loan Rewards Axos checking account.

-Axos is an online bank.
+Axos Bank is an online bank.
 Customers can complete the entire streamlined process online.
 You can easily apply for a mortgage, upload documents, and check your loan status throughout the process, entirely online.
 (Closing is still in person.)

 Axos Bank is a full financial service institution.
 That's a plus for someone who likes the convenience of maintaining several accounts under one roof.
-Axos offers a financial product menu that can meet many customers' needs:
+Axos Bank offers a financial product menu that can meet many customers' needs:

-In addition to standard conforming loans, Axos Bank Mortgage offers VA and FHA mortgages, HELOCs, jumbo, and super jumbo loans.
-This lender also offers more nonconforming loan types than most other lenders.
-That includes investment property loans, mobile home park loans, mixed-use loans, and mortgages for foreign nationals.
-Axos also offers asset-based lending programs, and other harder-to-find mortgages.
+Axos Bank Mortgage can cater to borrowers who don't fit standard lender guidelines.
+Axos Bank Mortgage advertises "personalization for complex financial situations," as well as for properties that aren't owner-occupied.
+This lender offers more nontraditional loan types than most other lenders.
+That includes investment property loans, mobile home park loans, mixed-use property loans, and mortgages for foreign nationals (sometimes called ITIN loans).
+Axos also offers asset-based lending programs, bank statement loans for self-employed borrowers, and other harder-to-find mortgages.

 In addition to its extensive list of purchase mortgages, Axos Bank Mortgage also offers mortgage refinancing.
 A mortgage refi can help a borrower lower the interest rate, take cash out against equity, eliminate mortgage insurance, or a combination of the three.

 Axos Bank has a handy mortgage rate quote tool on its website.
-You enter details like the purchase amount, your down payment amount, your credit score, and how you plan to use the property, and Axos will give you interest rates for 10, 15, 20, and 30-year fixed-rate loans.
-You'll also see how your decision to pay (or not pay) for mortgage points changes the mortgage rate.
+You enter details like the purchase amount, your down payment amount, your credit score, and how you plan to use the property, and Axos will give you interest rates for 10-, 15-, 20-, and 30-year fixed-rate loans.
+You'll also be able to explore how your decision to pay (or not pay) for mortgage points changes the mortgage rate.
 You can play around with the down payment size and credit score to see how those factors affect the cost of your loan.
-Note that you do need to enter an email address and phone number to use this tool.

 Axos Bank Mortgage advertises a $0 lending fee.
 But it only applies to customers who meet certain conditions.
 If you don't have (or don't open) a checking account with the bank, you pay $995.
 If you have an account, but your mortgage is under $250,000, the fee is $795.
 So it's not a $0 lender fee for everyone.

-Axos is fully online.
+Axos Bank is fully online.
 If you want in-person guidance in applying for a mortgage, Axos Bank Mortgage probably isn't the best option for you.

 Many lenders offer USDA mortgages, which allow buyers to get zero-down mortgages on properties in designated areas, usually rural.
 Axos Bank doesn't offer this loan type.
 If you're interested in the USDA rural financing program, you need to look elsewhere.

-Because Axos specializes in nontraditional mortgages like jumbo and nonconforming loans, lending standards can vary significantly.
+Because Axos Bank specializes in nontraditional mortgages like jumbo and nonconforming loans, lending standards can vary significantly.
 Applications for specialized loans are evaluated individually.

 The available cash (or "cash reserves") requirement varies from one loan program to the next.
 Most loans require that you have enough money set aside to cover between one and 12 months of expenses.
 This money does not have to be in a savings account, though.
 It could be a vested retirement or insurance account, a trust, a certificate of deposit, or certain other types of accounts.